Rauliqbal/portfolio-template/README.md

 open `index.html` in your browser

+delete whatsapp number go to `assets/js/script.js`, then replace with your whatsapp number

 ## THANKS

 Don't forget to give feedback for a better experience.
 You can use it for commercial purposes in your projects.